So you have decided to go in for higher education in business and management. Good call!

 What personal attributes do you feel are holding you back?

 Again, make a list, and taper it down to two traits/skills.
-When you narrow it down, keep in mind that these ought to be specific traits that you can realistically learn from the ISB YLP program.
+When you narrow it down, keep in mind that there ought to be specific traits that you can really learn from the ISB YLP program.

 However, if you’re looking for life lessons on how to become a happier person or a more focused person, even the best MBA program in the world won’t teach you that.
 Be optimistic, but realistic!